-Plus, Google Analytics is able to simultaneously send tracking data to the GA data collectors and to your web server's log file with the setLocalRemoteServerMode(); function.
-This means you can keep an on-site copy of Google Analytics data and combine it with the "extra" reports you get from a web log analysis tool.
+Plus, you can configure Google Analytics tracking code to simultaneously send tracking data to the GA data collectors and to your web server’s log file.
+This means you can keep an on-site copy of Google Analytics data and combine it with the “extra” reports you get from a web log analysis tool.

 Does your company use Google Analytics to track Intranet websites?
 If so, there’s a slight problem: